neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 - `--recipe zoo:nlp/question_answering/obert-base/pytorch/huggingface/squad/pruned90_quant-none` specifies the recipe to be applied by SparseML.
 Here, we passed a SparseZoo stub identifying the transfer learning recipe for the SQuAD dataset, which SparseML downloads when the script starts.
 See below for the details of what this recipe looks like.

-- `--distill_teacher zoo:nlp/question_answering/obert-base/pytorch/huggingface/squad/base-none` is an optional argument that specifies a model to use for as a teacher to apply distillation during the training process.
+- `--distill_teacher zoo:nlp/question_answering/obert-base/pytorch/huggingface/squad/base-none` is an optional argument that specifies a model to use as a teacher to apply distillation during the training process.
 We passed a SparseZoo stub identifying a dense BERT model trained on SQuAD, which SparseML downloads when the script starts.

 The model trains for 13 epochs, converging to and F1 score ~88% on the validation set.
 Because we applied a sparse transfer recipe, which instructs SparseML to maintain the sparsity of the starting pruned checkpoint and apply quantization, the final model is 90% pruned and quantized!

-#### Transfer Learning Recipe
+#### **Transfer Learning Recipe**

-SparseML's recipes are YAML files that specify the sparsity related algorithms and parameters.
-SparseML parses the recipes and updates the training loops with the instructions encoded there.
+Recipes are YAML files that specify sparsity related algorithms and parameters.
+SparseML parses the recipes and updates the training loops with the instructions specified in the recipe.

-In this case, we used a [premade recipe from the SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fquestion_answering%2Fbert-large%2Fpytorch%2Fhuggingface%2Fsquad%2Fpruned90_quant-none) created by Neural Magic's ML team.
+For SQuAD, SparseZoo contains a [premade transfer recipe](https://sparsezoo.neuralmagic.com/models/nlp%2Fquestion_answering%2Fbert-large%2Fpytorch%2Fhuggingface%2Fsquad%2Fpruned90_quant-none) created by Neural Magic's ML team.

 Here's what the recipe looks like: